KelvinatorWas/blog-next-js/README.md

 ```

 ## Requres
-Also download [blog_db](https://github.com/KelvinatorWas/next-js-blog-db) to get the blog data.
+Also download [Blog Database](https://github.com/KelvinatorWas/next-js-blog-db) to acquire the necessary data for the blog.